 9. If your chosen course is cancelled before it starts, we will refund your fees in full.

 10. If you change your mind within ten working days of enrolling and before the course starts, we will refund you the amount you have paid minus an administration charge of £30.

 11. If you withdraw from a course once it has started, you will not be eligible for a refund.

 12. It may occasionally be necessary, for reasons beyond the control of Birmingham Adult Education Service, to change the course tutor, make slight changes to the timing or content of the programme, or move the course to an alternative venue within a reasonable distance of the advertised venue.
 No refund will be given under these circumstances.

 14. Where a session is cancelled, for reasons beyond the control of Birmingham Adult Education Service, such as staff illness or extreme weather conditions, and a replacement session is offered, no refund will be given.
-If we are unable to offer a replacement session we will deduct the cost of the session from the next term’s fees where applicable.
+If we are unable to offer a replacement session we will refund at the end of the term as applicable.

 15. If a class does not reach its minimum number, we may offer you the opportunity to reduce the number of weeks with no corresponding reduction in fee, or we may increase the fee as an alternative to closing the class.

-16. Course fees are based on reaching the minimum class number.
+16. Course fees are based on reaching the minimum class number in each case.
 The class may be closed if we do not recruit the minimum number.

 17. Some courses may involve additional costs for materials.
 These will be outlined on the course information sheet.

 18. Learners who join a qualification class late will pay the fee for the whole course.
 Learners who join a non-qualification class after half term will pay a pro rata fee.